PitPietro/c-project/docs/dynamic-variable.md

 ## 1. Types of variables in C

 ### 1.1.
 Global variables
+The **global** variables have the same *lifetime* of the entire program.
+Even the **static** variables have the same *lifetime* of the entire program, but thier *scope* is inside the function where they're defined.

 ### 1.2.
 Automatic variables
+The automatic variables are:
+- local variables
+- formal parameters

+They're *allocated* and *deallocated* automatically.

 ### 1.3.
 Dynamic variables
+Data structure like lists or trees are dynamic.

+Inside `<stdlib.h>` are defined the functions for:
+- allocation: `malloc()`
+- deallocation: `free()`

+The can be refered only by using pointers.
+Their *lifetime* is decided by the programmer who write the program.

 ## 2. Memory Allocation

 ```c
 void * malloc(size_t dim)
 ```

+The word `malloc` stands for MemoryALLOCation.

+It asks the OS to allocate a memory area of `dim` bytes (from `HEAP`) and returns the address of the allocated memory or `NULL` in case of error.
+**Please Note**: Be sure to always check for `malloc` not to return `NULL` during the program execution.

+Since `malloc` returns a `void` pointer, you'll have to make an explicit cast to perform the assignment.

 ## 3. Memory Deallocation